brownsville song (b-side for tray)

 The running time for brownsville song (b-side for tray) is approximately 1 hour and 30 minutes.
 It is performed without an intermission.

 brownsville song (b-side for tray) by Kimber Lee will run from January 25, 2017 - March 26, 2017 in the Gompertz Theatre.
-Subscriptions and Single Tickets are available online by clicking the links or by calling the FST Box Office at 941-366-9000.
-SUBSCRIBE NOW to the Mainstage Season and see all three remaining shows for as little as $59!
+Single Tickets are available online by clicking the link or by calling the FST Box Office at 941-366-9000.

 Dining is available in The Green Room at the following times: